sadakatsu/go-performance-quality/README.md

    playing that person directly.
 Their scores will be relative to their strength and their opponents' strengths.
 It may be possible for two sets of players two get the same Quality scores, yet people reviewing the game could clearly conclude that one game was at a higher level than the other.
 3. Obsessively trying to determine why one game was better than another.
 This algorithm has quirks.
-It favors shorter games over longer ones.
-Not only do shorter games have fewer opportunities for mistakes, but the hyperparameter tuning is based upon statistical tests for whether one performance was better or worse than another.
-It is difficult for a longer performance to avoid enough mistakes that it can be proven to be better than a short one.
-Furthermore, this program was tuned based upon my games.
-The scale/orientation of these values is therefore skewed.
-I also discovered that testing this system with artificially awful performances (worse than 18 points lost every move) that the system breaks down.
-This note should not discourage the use of this application, as real games prohibit players from having the opportunity to make such large mistakes endlessly.
-It should simply be an encouragement that, if one cannot see why one performance might be better than another, to decide not to worry about it.
+I have data that shows the current version is better correlated with the features than the previous two versions, but it is in some cases too concerned about the `p(Mistake)` stat and too unconcerned about how large the mistakes were.
+I wish I could say that the scores generated are authoritative and unarguable.
+I cannot.
+Use them as a tool to help you, and ignore the occasional situation where you can see that the scores are "wrong".

 ### Set up for use